Tri-Sukardjo/HotelCompare/README.md

 # HotelCompare
-An Azure OpenAI powered Hotel Review Comparison tool.
+This is an Azure OpenAI powered Hotel Review Comparison backend API, written as a practice project related to Professional Development on Generative AI development.

-This project is the backend API.
 The client application is stored in a different repository.

 # Goal
+To assist and expedite hotel comparison process by:
+- Analysing and providing insights from a list of reviews for each of the selected hotels, and
-To automate the hotel comparison process based on their reviews on booking.com (and/or the likes)
+- Providing recommendation on the preferred hotel based on user preferences against the review analysis results.

 # Technologies
 - .Net 7
+- Azure Language Service
+- Azure OpenAI
 - Azure Cognitive Search
 - Semantic Kernel
-- Azure OpenAI

 # Concepts Used
-- Some of the main GenAI capabilities to summarise texts, infer topics, analyse sentiments.
+- Some of the main Generative AI capabilities to summarise texts, infer topics, and analyse sentiments.
 - Prompt Engineering
 - Semantic Kernel
 - Semantic Memory

 # Input
 Phase 1:
-- Up to 5 hotels to compare
+- Up to 3 hotels to compare
 - User preferences in a text format (i.e. I want a hotel with good location, close to city center, cheap, good value, good food, etc)

 # Output